-- 17.9 Any variations to the regulatory capital requirement imposed by the supervisor are made within a transparent framework, are appropriate to the nature, scale and complexity according to the target criteria and are only expected to be required in limited circumstances. - 17.9.1 As has already been noted, a standardised approach, by its very nature, may not be able to fully and appropriately reflect the risk profile of each individual insurer.
-In cases where the standardised approach established for determining regulatory capital requirements is materially inappropriate for the risk profile of the insurer, the supervisor should have the flexibility to increase the regulatory capital requirement calculated by the standard approach.
-For example, some insurers using the standard formula may warrant a higher PCR and/or group-wide regulatory capital requirement if they are undertaking higher risks, such as new products where credible experience is not available to establish technical provisions, or if they are undertaking significant risks that are not specifically covered by the regulatory capital requirements.

-- 17.9.2 Similarly, in some circumstances when an approved more tailored approach is used for regulatory capital purposes, it may be appropriate for the supervisor to have some flexibility to increase the capital requirement calculated using that approach.
-In particular, where an internal model or partial internal model is used for regulatory capital purposes, the supervisor may increase the capital requirement where it considers the internal model does not adequately capture certain risks, until the identified weaknesses have been addressed.
-This may arise, for example, even though the model has been approved where there has been a change in the business of the insurer and there has been insufficient time to fully reflect this change in the model and for a new model to be approved by the supervisor. - 17.9.3 In addition, supervisory requirements may be designed to allow the supervisor to decrease the regulatory capital requirement for an individual insurer where the standardised requirement materially overestimates the capital required according to the target criteria.
+- 17.9 The supervisor allows variations to the regulatory capital requirements only in limited circumstances.
+Any variations take into account the nature, scale and complexity of the risks and the target criteria. - 17.9.1 A standardised approach may not be able to fully and appropriately reflect the risk profile of each insurer.
+In cases where a standardised approach established for determining regulatory capital requirements does not materially capture the risk profile of the insurer, the supervisor should have the flexibility to increase the regulatory capital requirements of the insurer.
+For example, an insurer using the standardised approach may warrant a higher PCR or other regulatory capital requirements at the insurance legal entity or group level if it is undertaking higher risk activities (eg offering new products where credible experience is not available to establish technical provisions), or if it is exposed to significant risks that are not specifically covered by the standardised approach. - 17.9.2 Similarly, in some circumstances when an approved more tailored approach is used for regulatory capital purposes, it may be appropriate for the supervisor to have some flexibility to increase the regulatory capital requirements calculated using that approach.
+In particular, where an internal model or partial internal model is used for regulatory capital purposes, the supervisor may increase the regulatory capital requirements where it considers the internal model does not adequately capture certain risks, until the identified weaknesses have been addressed.
+For example, this may arise even though the model has been approved where there has been a change in the business of the insurer and there has been insufficient time to fully reflect this change in the model and for a new model to be approved by the supervisor. - 17.9.3 In addition, supervisory requirements may be designed to allow the supervisor to decrease the regulatory capital requirements for an insurer where the standardised approach materially overestimates the regulatory capital requirements according to the target criteria.
 However, such an approach may require a more intensive use of supervisory resources due to requests from insurers for consideration of a decrease in their regulatory capital requirement.
-Therefore, the IAIS appreciates that not all jurisdictions may wish to include such an option for their supervisor.
-Further, this reinforces the need for such variations in regulatory capital requirements to only be expected to be made in limited circumstances. - 17.9.4 Any variations made by the supervisor to the regulatory capital requirement calculated by the insurer should be made in a transparent framework and be appropriate to the nature, scale and complexity in terms of the target criteria.
-The supervisor may, for example, develop criteria to be applied in determining such variations and appropriate discussions between the supervisor and the insurer may occur.
-Variations in regulatory capital requirements following supervisory review from those calculated using standardised approaches or approved more tailored approaches should be expected to be made only in limited circumstances. - 17.9.5 In undertaking its ORSA, the insurer considers the extent to which the regulatory capital requirements (in particular, any standardised formula) adequately reflect its particular risk profile.
-In this regard, the ORSA undertaken by an insurer can be a useful source of information to the supervisor in reviewing the adequacy of the regulatory capital requirements of the insurer and in assessing the need for variation in those requirements.
+Therefore, not all jurisdictions may wish to allow such an option.
+Further, this reinforces the need for such variations in regulatory capital requirements to be allowed only in very limited circumstances. - 17.9.4 Any variations made by the supervisor to the regulatory capital requirements calculated by the insurer should be made in a transparent manner and be appropriate to the nature, scale and complexity of risks as well as the target criteria.
+For example, the supervisor may develop

+- criteria to be applied in determining such variations and appropriate discussions between the supervisor and the insurer may occur.
+Variations in regulatory capital requirements from those calculated using standardised approaches made following supervisory review or approved more tailored approaches should be expected to be made only in very limited circumstances. - 17.9.5 In undertaking its ORSA, the insurer considers the extent to which the regulatory capital requirements (in particular, any standardised formula) adequately reflect its particular risk profile.
+In this regard, the ORSA undertaken by an insurer can be a useful source of information for the supervisor in reviewing the adequacy of the regulatory capital requirements of the insurer and in assessing the need for variation in those requirements.